lhalf/licenses/README.md

 Returns a non-zero exit code:
 - If the crate had no declared license on crates.io (none declared)
 - If no licenses were found for a crate (empty)
-- If there were less licenses found for a crate than declared by the author on crates.io (too few)
+- If there were fewer licenses found for a crate than declared by the author on crates.io (too few)
 - If there were more licenses found for a crate than declared by the author on crates.io (additional)
 - If the content of the found licenses did not match the expected content for those licenses (mismatch)